Education Planning Tools

 in collaboration between a student and counselor.
 Comprehensive education plans (CEPs)

 will map towards completion of long-term educational goals.
-It is suggested that a
+We strongly encourage

 ed plans throughout enrollment at Cuyamaca College.